 While any type of injury can have long-lasting negative effects on your life, the impacts of a paralysis injury tend to be especially severe.
 Even if you are still able to work after being paralyzed in an accident, you will almost certainly have to deal with various other financial and personal losses, on top of a lifelong loss of mobility and physical freedom.

 Recovering fair and prompt financial compensation from the person responsible for injuring you can be particularly difficult with an injury this serious.
 To get the compensation you deserve, you need help from an experienced Allentown paralysis injury lawyer who has assisted other people in situations like yours, to obtain the recovery they deserve.
-Our team at Ostroff Injury Law has helped clients in each of Pennsylvania’s 67 counties to recover financially after accidents, and we are prepared to fight for you too.
+Our team at Ostroff Godshall Injury and Accident Lawyers has helped clients in each of Pennsylvania’s 67 counties to recover financially after accidents, and we are prepared to fight for you too.

 Potential Value of a Paralysis Injury Case